DeanGaffney/iris/README.md

 The semester 2 report covers the implementation of Iris and the Iris agents that were used to demonstrate the functionality of Iris.

 #### Iris agents
+There was five agents created to demonstrate the versatility of Iris, they are as follows:

 * [Android](https://github.com/DeanGaffney/iris-android)
 * [Selenium](https://github.com/DeanGaffney/iris-selenium)
 * [Node.js](https://github.com/DeanGaffney/iris-node)